jenfi-eng/djadmin-detail-view/README.md

 This project is not ready for wider consumption.
 It is currently built for Jenfi and its internal needs.
 Thus, it has specific requirements such as `django-hosts` that may need to be abstracted away.

 PRs are welcome to make it more generally accessible.

+## TODO

+1. Add specs.
+1. Versioning and release on pypi.
+1. Allow non-webpack based installs.

+## Credit

+This project takes a lot of inspiration from Rail's [ActiveAdmin](https://github.com/activeadmin/activeadmin) and its DSL.